Nihilianth/REToolbox/README.md

 Based around DataStore (req) aswell as the custom module [DataStore_AscensionRE](https://github.com/Nihilianth/DataStore_AscensionRE)

-Latest Releases contain the required libraries.
+Latest Releases contain the required libraries [Lates Release](https://github.com/Nihilianth/REToolbox/releases/tag/v0.0.1b).

 After installing this addon the RE tooltips will reflect if your alts or your guildies (using this addon) have this certain RE in their collection.